timm/silon/README.md

 Give me the fruitful error any time, full of seeds, bursting with its own corrections.
 You can keep your sterile truth for yourself.
 --  Vilfredo Pareto

+In my view, aiming at simplicity and lucidity is a moral duty of all intellectuals: lack of clarity is a sin, and pretentiousness is a crime.
+--  Karl Raimund Popper

 Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius — and a lot of courage to move in the opposite direction.
 -- Ernst F. Schumacher